geirs73/renault-scenic-electric/HowTo.md

 *How do I park the window wipers in upright position?*

 Power on, but engine off.
-Then push the window wiper stalk upwards to times.
+Then push the window wiper stalk upwards two times.

 ## Charging issues